reddyapuru/docx2html5-responsive-converter/README.md

 This project is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and distribute this software under the terms of the GNU GPL v3.0.
 For more details, please see the LICENSE file or visit GNU GPL v3.0.

 Contact
-For questions, feedback, or support, please open an issue in this repository or contact the maintainer at [reddyapuru@gmail.com].
+For questions, feedback, or support, please open an issue in this repository or contact the maintainer at [reddyapuru@gmail.com] or www.latest2all.com